What this handout is about

 - Try to present a balanced argument about the value of the book for its audience.
 You’re entitled—and sometimes obligated—to voice strong agreement or disagreement.
 But keep in mind that a bad book takes as long to write as a good one, and every author deserves fair treatment.
 Harsh judgments are difficult to prove and can give readers the sense that you were unfair in your assessment.

+Hoge, James.
+1987.
 Literary Reviewing.
-Charlottesville: University Press of Virginia, 1987.
+Charlottesville: University Virginia of Press.